-This stew is made from some of the last of the whitetail doe I shot in an alfalfa field in northern Wyoming last year.
+I first made this stew from a whitetail doe I shot in an alfalfa field in northern Wyoming.
 She was a magnificent animal — with a thick layer of sweet, grain-fed fat — and this is a magnificent stew.
-I am in love with the way this stew came out.
-Everything seemed to fall in place together, and the flavors, seasoning and texture of this dish all turned out perfectly.
+Everything falls into place together, and the flavors, seasoning and texture of this dish all come out perfectly.

-It’s hard to say exactly how this happened, but I make so many stews from so many different animals that I have developed a set of rules I rarely stray far from.
+I make so many stews from so many different animals I have developed a set of rules I rarely stray far from.
 One of these is a deep browning of the meat before the liquid enters the stage.
 Another trick I picked up from the Greeks is to grate my onions.
 Run a big onion through a coarse grater and deglaze the pot with it.
 Magic.

 Tomato paste is an absolute.
-Nearly all my stews have at least a tablespoon.
+Most of my stews have at least a tablespoon.
 I make my own, too, which is worth the time.
 Cover it with oil and homemade tomato paste will last a year.

 Add ingredients gradually.
-Learned this one from my mum, bless her heart.
+Learned this one from my mum.
 Put everything in the pot at once and you will have some things soft and lovely and other things soft and mushy.
 That’s why I add a second batch of onions and garlic an hour or so into this stew.

 Use odd herbs; they add a certain intrigue to your cooking.
 In this case, I used lovage.
 Lovage is among my favorite stewing herbs because it is aggressive and very deeply flavored — like Neanderthal celery.
 Lovage needs to be tamed with other aggressive ingredients.
 This I learned from Apicius.